rot256/crypsis/README.md

 # Crypsis

-A cryptoanalytical framework in python2
+A Crypto CTF framework for python2.
+I found myself often rewriting the same code over and over for CTFs, hence crypsis.
+The goal is to be a little like [Pwntools](https://github.com/Gallopsled/pwntools) by with a focus on crypto challenges (as oppose to binary reversing/exploit).

-Crypsis is focused on practical attacks against cryptografic systems and being useful in Capture The Flag tournaments.
-The interface aims to be as simple as possible while still relatively flexible, below an example of a padding oracle attack:
+The library aims to contain useful helper functions and even some full attacks, below an example of a padding oracle attack:

 ```python
 import requests